Matthew Trollinger

-Matthew G. Trollinger is a United States Marine Corps major general who serves as the commander of United States Marine Forces Special Operations Command since May 23, 2022.
-He most recently served as the Deputy Director for Politico-Military Affairs (Middle East) of the Joint Staff.
+Matthew G. Trollinger is a United States Marine Corps major general who has served as the chief of staff of United States Africa Command since July 1, 2024.
+He served as the commander of United States Marine Forces Special Operations Command from May 2022 to June 2024.
+He served as the Deputy Director for Politico-Military Affairs (Middle East) of the Joint Staff.
 He was previously the Commanding General of the 5th Marine Expeditionary Brigade from July 2018 to July 6, 2020.

-Career
+Military career

 Trollinger graduated from the Old Dominion University and received his commission into the Marine Corps in 1990 as an infantry officer.
 Trollinger has a diverse background in reconnaissance, security forces, and special operations, deploying numerous times in support of both routine and emergent requirements.
 Trollinger has held commands to include the Naval Amphibious Force, Task Force 51/5th Marine Expeditionary Brigade, 11th Marine Expeditionary Unit, 3rd Marine Special Operations Battalion, and 1st Fleet Antiterrorism Security Team Company.
 Trollinger also served as the Operations Officer for a Marine Expeditionary Unit as well as a Battalion Landing Team.
 In 1998, Trollinger graduated from the Amphibious Warfare School, and in 2011 he was the Commandant of the Marine Corps Fellow with the Center for Strategic and International Studies.